sista-ai/ai-assistant-react/README.md

 To voice-control your app, just specify the callable functions in a simple config object.

-That's all it takes for users to start interacting with your app via voice commands.
-It works like magic :sparkles:
+> Just like that, your app is voice-interactive.
+Magic! :sparkles:

 ```js